ElanMedoff/use-search-param-state/README.md

    * }
    * ```
    *
    * `replaceState` can be passed to both `useSearchParamState` and `buildUseSearchParamState`.
 If `replaceState` is passed to both, only the option passed to `useSearchParamState` is respected.
+The same applies to `setSearchParam` and `buildSetSearchParam`.
    *
    * @param `url` The `url` to set as the URL when calling the `setState` function returned by `useSearchParamState` with the `replace` option as `true`.
    * @returns